 I cringe to think of the toils a chef goes through to write a cookbook just to have someone like me butcher the recipe on the internet, but I needed to simplify this one for us common folk.
 The pesto called for miso, an ingredient I am fairly certain the majority of us do not keep in our kitchens, and the grits called for creamed cashews, which I am sure most of us do not want to take the extra step to make when trying to get dinner on the table.

-Though the recipe may seem tedious, requiring the preparation of four separate foods in grits, pesto, summer squash, and tomatoes, it is actually pretty easy.
+The recipe may seem tedious, requiring the preparation of four separate foods in grits, pesto, summer squash, and tomatoes, but it is actually pretty easy.
 I cooked the grits while I prepared the pesto, then cooked the squash while I chopped the tomatoes.
 I had my dinner ready and the dishes washed in 45 minutes.

 The grits, squash, and tomatoes I liked both alone and in the dish as a whole.
 The pesto was way too tart from my tastes when I sampled it, but on top of the creamy grits and sweet squash, it really worked.
 I even found myself adding more pesto to the grits as I ate my dinner.
 So until the seasons change and I’m left longing for bright summer vegetables and light summer days, I’m going outside to enjoy what I have of them now.
 Enjoy!